gpaux/Mediana/CaseStudy01.md

             labels = c("Average Mean Treatment"))
 {% endhighlight %}

-As for the marginal power criterion, the `statistics` argument lists the IDs of the statistics (defined in the analysis model) to with the metric is applied (e.g. `Mean Treatment`).
+The `statistics` argument of this `Criterion` object lists the ID of the statistic (defined in the analysis model) to which this metric is applied (e.g., `Mean Treatment`).

-### Clinical Scenario Evaluation
+### Perform Clinical Scenario Evaluation

-After the clinical scenarios (data and analysis models) and evaluation model have been defined, the user is ready to evaluate the operating characteristics by calling the `CSE` function.
+After the clinical scenarios (data and analysis models) and evaluation model have been defined, the user is ready to evaluate the success criteria specified in the evaluation model by calling the `CSE` function.

-The first step, is to define the simulation parameters in a `SimParameters` object:
+To accomplish this, the simulation parameters need to be defined in a `SimParameters` object:

 {% highlight R %}
-# Simulation Parameters
+# Simulation parameters
 case.study1.sim.parameters = SimParameters(n.sims = 1000,
                                            proc.load = "full",
                                            seed = 42938001)
 {% endhighlight %}

-As shown below, the function call specifies the individual components of the Clinical Scenario Evaluation in this case study as well as the simulation parameters:
+The function call for `CSE` specifies the individual components of Clinical Scenario Evaluation in this case study as well as the simulation parameters:
 {% highlight R %}
 # Perform clinical scenario evaluation
 case.study1.results = CSE(case.study1.data.model,